how to consign

 1. Big item claim tickets will be available at drop off.
 When you get to the sale, you will fill out the big item claim ticket and put your bar-coded tag on the ticket.

 2. A big item is considered anything large/bulky, over $20 or important to you.
+We keep track of these at the register.

 Socks/Hats

 1. Secure socks in Ziploc bags and attach tag to outside.
+You can use a tagging gun on socks you want to see better.

 2. If selling a single hat, attach tag to item with safety pin or tagging gun.